jlquinn/xbows-driver/doc/spec.md

 NOTE: this behavior cannot be combined with a macro on the same key or other remapping.

+IMPORTANT: In driver mode, Fnx appears to fire once.
+It will require restoring after it is used!
+This requires monitoring the key for a keypress and reinstalling the keymap after the key is released.

 ## Driver Mode flashlight